Expert resources and training for programs, providers, and family caregivers

-The large number of people with dementia combined with their high use of medical and long-term care makes it a costly condition for individuals, families, Medicare and Medicaid.
+The large number of people with dementia combined with their high use of medical and long-term care services makes it a costly condition for individuals, families, Medicare, and Medicaid.
 Many people with dementia live alone, which can increase their risk of malnutrition, injury, neglect, exploitation, and unmet needs.
 In addition, untrained caregivers may not know how to respond to the behavioral symptoms that are common in those with dementia.

-With the population of people living with dementia rising and no cure for Alzheimer’s disease, person- and family-centered care and training is vital.
+With the population of people living with dementia rising and no cure for ADRD, person- and family-centered care and training is vital.
 Fortunately, there are effective strategies to help maintain cognitive function, reduce behavior symptoms, prevent acute care crises, and delay functional decline.

 A Comprehensive Resource Center for Grant-Funded Programs Focused on Care Systems and Caregivers

-Funded by the Administration on Aging/Administration for Community Living (AoA/ACL) and based at RTI, the National Alzheimer’s and Dementia Resource Center (NADRC) provides individualized technical assistance, reports, and other resources to projects that work to improve services to people with dementia and their caregivers.
-As project co-directors, Elizabeth Gould and Sari Shuman direct the Resource Center team comprised of Kate Gordon, Stephanie Hughes, Melissa Hunter, Molly Knowles, Heather Menne, Madeline Murray, and Patty Yuen.
+Funded by the Administration on Aging/Administration for Community Living (AoA/ACL) and based at RTI International, the National Alzheimer’s and Dementia Resource Center (NADRC) provides individualized technical assistance, reports, and other resources, such as a dementia-focused webinar series, to projects that work to improve services to people living with dementia and their caregivers.

 Resources produced by NADRC cover critical topics for programs and individual care providers, including: